 Source: End of Key Stage and internal

-How did Earlham do in the Phonics test in Year 1?
+How did Earlham do in the Phonics test in Year 1 in 2016?

 Good because EP exceeded last year National phonics results: